keesiemeijer/WordPress-moderator-tools/readme.txt

-Bookmarklet created with: http://mrcoles.com/bookmarklet/ FireFox add-on created with: https://arantius.com/misc/greasemonkey/script-compiler.php
+Bookmarklet created with: http://mrcoles.com/bookmarklet/

+FireFox addon compiled with: https://arantius.com/misc/greasemonkey/script-compiler.php guid for the the compiler: 4b1a0132-0408-4628-bf0c-c2db38d66a33